TAM-Europe: History

 In 1938, the Kingdom of Yugoslavia launched a competition to find a truck design that would be license produced in the country.
 The competing vehicles had to complete a 8000 km journey across Yugoslav roads of poor quality.
 The RN won and in 1938, the Zavodi Aleksandar Ranković (ZAR), ancestor of post WWII Industrija Motora Rakovica (IMR) plant near Belgrade, started to receive parts for assembly, the first Yugoslav manufactured vehicle rolling off the production line in 1940.
-Unfortunately, production was cut short by the invasion of Yugoslavia in 1941.
+Production was cut short by the invasion of Yugoslavia in 1941.

 Production resumed in 1947 with the name Pionir, but by 1950 less than 1,200 had been made.
 Production was therefore moved from Serbia to Tovarna avtomobilov Maribor in Maribor.
 The origin of the Maribor factory lies with the German occupying forces.
 In 1942 a site outside the city was set up to manufacture aircraft parts.
 To maintain production under allied air attacks, some of the plant was in tunnels.
 Some 17,146 vehicles, known as TAM Pionir, were produced during the next fifteen years.
 The majority were flatbed trucks, but a number of fire engines, buses and other vehicles were also produced.

 TAM's first model, the TAM Pionir, was built under license from the Czechoslovak company Praga, and was manufactured until 1962, with a total of 17,416 produced in that period.

 TAM quickly became Yugoslavia's leading truck manufacturer.
 In 1958, it began manufacturing vehicles under license from the German company Magirus-Deutz.
 In 1961, the company was renamed to Tovarna Avtomobilov in Motorjev Maribor ("Maribor Automobile and Engine Factory"), however the TAM acronym and logo were retained.
 At its height, it employed more than 8,000 workers; however, the economic decline of the 1980s saw financial difficulties, and in 1996 the company was dissolved.

 TAM was succeeded by TVM (Tovarna vozil Maribor – translated: Maribor Vehicle Factory) in 2001, producing MAN trucks under license primarily for the Slovenian Army.
-TVM became part of the Viator & Vector group, and continued for some years until the Financial Crisis of 2007-2008.
+TVM became part of the Viator & Vector group, and continued for some years until the 2008 financial crisis.
 The company ended in bankruptcy in 2011 with debts totaling over €62 million.

 The company was resuscitated in 2014 under the name TAM - Europe with Chinese investment from China Hi-Tech Group Corporation group.
 Its main product line is airside buses for airports, followed by coaches and electric buses called "VERO".